json-schema-form/angular-schema-form-add-ons/documentation/extending.md

 1. Add a new field type, for example, to make add-ons like the [date picker](https://github.com/Textalk/angular-schema-form-datepicker).
 2. Add a new decorator, when you need to make general behavioral changes for your application(?)

-An "ASF user" does not mean an end-user, but a developer using of ASF.
+*In this text, an "ASF user" does not mean an end-user, but a developer using ASF.*

 ## Adding a field type

-### What makes a field type?
+### What a field type?

-A field type is made up of the following parts:
+A ASF field type is consists of of the following parts:

 1. A HTML template that provides what it should contain
-2. An angular config file that adds the extra configuration to ASF
+2. An AngularJS config file that adds the extra configuration to ASF
 3. Optionally: Additional controllers and directives.

 The minimal configuration for implementing a new field type is 1 and 2, and is represented by the